jkudish/edd-export-tool/readme.txt

 == Screenshots ==

 1. Default output to WP-CLI table format
+2. Output to CSV to the shell
+3. Output to JSON to the shell
-2. Output to CSV file
+4. Output to CSV file
+5. Output to JSON file

 == Changelog ==